Homelab

 Physical Infrastructure

 • Add a rack-mounted UPS to prevent data loss and allow for graceful shutdowns across critical services during power outages.
+Possibly using NUT to control the UPS behaviour

 • Standardize rack layout with proper labeling, patch panels, and side/rear cable routing.